-Most listings are in the $30's per square foot per year.
-The City Center region is going through a an increase in rates.
-In the last 3 months, the median rate rose $2 per sqft per year.
-That's a 7% increase in rent.
+On average, listings lease in the $40's per square foot per year.
+The City Center region is experiencing a a rise in rates.
+In the last 3 months, the median rate went up $5 per sqft per year.
+That's a 12% rise in rent.

-Compared to the rest of the Metropolitan Los Angeles market, the City Center submarket has more expensive rates, and you'll need to make a great offer to be in this hot submarket.
+Compared to the rest of the Metropolitan Los Angeles market, the City Center submarket has greater rates, and you'll need to make a great offer to be in this hot region.

-In the last 90 days, 14 listings have come on the market, which means listings might be going fast.
+In the last 90 days, 19 listings have been posted online, which means leases most likley are going fast.
 You'll want to be prepared to make an offer immediately.
-About 7% of the listings in the City Center are subleases, so you will probably need to sign a longer term lease with the landlord directly.
 There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Wholesale trade is the dominant industry in this market.
+A large portion of this region is residential, but there's plenty of office_space.
+Wholesale trade is the dominant industry in this area.
 Commute by bike is the most popular way to get to work amongst City Center residents.
 Commuting close to 15 minutes a day is the norm for those who opt to reside in this part of town.